wwilsman/interactor.js/src/content/custom-interactors.md

 Nested assertions work the same way as nested actions and return the top-most parent interactor.
 Like other assertions, they are also grouped with neighboring assertions until an action is called.
+Assertions can only be started at the top level interactor; nested interactors do not contain an `assert` property.

 ``` javascript
 import interactor, {